allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   ],
   [
     *Measure out the Daily Amount*: \
-    - Measure the *Daily Amount* using a syringe, immediately after the mixture is thoroughly combined to prevent particles from settling.
-This is the amount that will actually be eaten.
+    - Stir the mix again, then use a syringe to pull up the *Daily Amount*. _This is the amount that will actually be eaten_.
-    - *Important:* _Do not give more than the daily amount in a day_!
+    - Do this within a minute so the food doesn't settle at the bottom.
   ],
 )